nllz/IRTF-HRPC/draft-association.md

 1. How does the internet architecture enable and/or inhibit freedom of association and assembly?

-2. If the Internet is used to excercise the right to freedom of association, what are the implications for its architecture and infrastructure?
+2. If the Internet is used to exercise the right to freedom of association, what are the implications for its architecture and infrastructure?

 Methodology